shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/README.md

 - Added API key authentication requirements across all endpoints
 - File pushed to GitHub at project_files/swagger.yaml and ready for implementation

+**Project Plan (Shiraz)**
+- The document in its current form describes the complete API.
+- However, it the specifications only describe the essential functions that such an API should have.
+- Additional functions may be added later, if time permits.
+Therefore, the document (and final product) is subject to change.

 [Other team members can add their comments here]